Aspose/releases.aspose.com/content/en/tex/net/new-releases/aspose.tex-for-.net-24.3-(dlls-and-docs).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.TeX for .NET 24.3 (DLLs and docs) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+We are pleased to announce Aspose.TeX for .NET 24.3 (DLLs and docs) release!
+It incorporates a valuable enhancement for eTeX processing in C# apps and includes up-to-date documentation.

+### eTeX Page Building Optimization

+Utilize eTeX’s page-building optimization functionality seamlessly with this .NET API release and optimize the capabilities of your TeX processing C# and VB.NET applications.

+### Documentation

+You can explore the comprehensive Aspose.TeX for .NET documentation for detailed guidance and code examples.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.TeX for .NET 24.3 Release Notes](https://releases.aspose.com/tex/net/release-notes/2024/aspose-tex-for-net-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}